LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 ![](../assets/demand_vs_offering.png)

-**3. QUESTION #3: What is the vibe of each Boston neighborhood based on listing descriptions?**
+**QUESTION #3: What is the vibe of each Boston neighborhood based on listing descriptions?**

 Hosts provide a description of the neighborhood which we used to determine the profile of each surroundings.
 While prices vary from neighborhood to neighborhood (details not discussed here but available in the full analysis - see at the bottom of this post if you are interested), prices can also be influenced by the vibe of each part of Boston.
 To answer this question, we looked at the adjectives used by the owners to get a feeling about each neighborhood.
 Additionally, we looked at the most frequent nouns and verbs to shape an understanding of what each district has to offer.